ShivangNPatel/ShivangsBookStore/ShivangsBookStore/ReadMe.txt

 	  Then Copy _ViewImport and _ViewStart to Customer Area Modify the _ViewStart.cshtml to reflect the new path.
 	  Add a new Admin area in Areas
-	  Then Add the proper view files and delete the Data and Models folder then Delete the Controllers folder
+	  Then Add the proper view files and delete the Data and Models folder Then Delete the Controllers folder
 	  Then update it on Github

 	  4:48